Ferris wheel: Early history

 Five years earlier, in 1615, Pietro Della Valle, a Roman traveller who sent letters from Constantinople, Persia, and India, attended a Ramadan festival in Constantinople.
 He describes the fireworks, floats, and great swings, then comments on riding the Great Wheel:

 Similar wheels also appeared in England in the 17th century, and subsequently elsewhere around the world, including India, Romania, and Siberia.

 A Frenchman, Antonio Manguino, introduced the idea to America in 1848, when he constructed a wooden pleasure wheel to attract visitors to his start-up fair in Walton Spring, Georgia.

-Somers' Wheel
+Somers' Roundabout

-In 1892, William Somers installed three fifty-foot wooden wheels at Asbury Park, New Jersey; Atlantic City, New Jersey; and Coney Island, New York.
-The following year he was granted the first U.S. patent for a "Roundabout".
+In 1891, William Somers installed a fifty-foot wooden wheel at Atlantic City, New Jersey and later others at Asbury Park, New Jersey and Coney Island, New York.
+In 1893 he was granted the first U.S. patent for a "Roundabout".
 George Washington Gale Ferris Jr. rode on Somers' wheel in Atlantic City prior to designing his wheel for the World's Columbian Exposition.
 In 1893 Somers filed a lawsuit against Ferris for patent infringement; however, Ferris and his lawyers successfully argued that the Ferris Wheel and its technology differed greatly from Somers' wheel, and the case was dismissed.